segment-boneyard/apps-script-batches/README.md

-# model-firebase
+# batches

-  Batching for Google Apps Script.

-## Why?

 URLFetchApp and other request related Google Apps Script calls are time constrained.
-You can get more processing if you get items from your database in batch.
+You can get more processing if you get items from your database in batch. `batches` helps you batch items for your requests.

 ## Installation

 Project Key: `MYDQZSBPCbaPiuU-CxeBcQ8fbAXhMFjX_`
 Identifier: `Batches`

 ## API